 Stanley Plotkin, MD

 Dr. Stanley A. Plotkin, M.D., is an Emeritus Professor of the University of Pennsylvania and Adjunct Professor of the Johns Hopkins University.
-Until 1991 he was a Professor Emeritus of virology at The Wistar Institute and Professor Emeritus of Pediatrics at the University of Pennsylvania.
-His accomplishments as a professor include the publication of more than 700 articles and books including ‘Vaccines’, and helped demonstrate the efficacy of the current anthrax vaccine.
-During the 40-year span of his career in the field of vaccinology, he developed the rubella vaccine now in use and worked extensively on a range of other vaccines, including those addressing polio, rabies, varicella and cytomegalovirus.
+Until 1991 he was a Professor Emeritus of Virology at The Wistar Institute and Professor Emeritus of Pediatrics at the University of Pennsylvania.
+His accomplishments as a professor include the publication of more than 700 articles and books including ‘Vaccines’, and he helped demonstrate the efficacy of the current anthrax vaccine.
+During the 40-year span of his career in the field of vaccinology, he developed the rubella vaccine, now in use, and worked extensively on a range of other vaccines, including those addressing polio, rabies, varicella and cytomegalovirus.
 His contributions have been recognized with numerous awards during his career, including the Sabin Foundation Medal, the French Legion of Honor Medal, the Distinguished Physician Award, the Bruce Medal, and the Bristol Award.
-Dr. Plotkin has also served as a critical advisor to Sanofi Pasteur and Aventis Pasteur.
-Dr. Plotkin also served as Senior Vice President of Sanofi-Aventis, the Medical and Scientific Director at Pasteur Merieux Connaught, and the Director of Infectious Disease and Senior Physician at the Children's Hospital of Philadelphia.
+Dr. Plotkin has also served as a critical advisor to Sanofi Pasteur and Aventis Pasteur, and has served as Senior Vice President of Sanofi-Aventis, the Medical and Scientific Director at Pasteur Merieux Connaught, and the Director of Infectious Disease and Senior Physician at the Children's Hospital of Philadelphia.
 He has also served on the Board of Directors or Scientific Advisory board of numerous companies including Dynavax Technologies, CureVac AG, and VBI Vaccines, Inc.

 Elaine Tuomanen, MD